Use of vaccines in sheep and cattle

 Vaccination

-Vaccines prepare animals (or people) to fight infections by pathogenic bacteria, viruses or parasites by imitating an infection and stimulating an individual’s immune system to develop adaptive immunity.
+Vaccines prepare the immune system to fight infections from pathogenic bacteria, viruses or parasites by imitating the pathogen and stimulating the development of antibodies.

 Vaccination programmes are an important part of a herd or flock health control strategy, but are not a substitute for good management practices, such as appropriate attention to biosecurity and animal husbandry.